Likhitha1499/Creating-own-R-Markdown-File/README.md

       Give a title to it > select HTML as a default output and save the file.
  Click on Knit button > select knit to HTML( you can also select knit to pdf or word ) - It will ask you to save the file in html format > save the file >

- We can insert R code chunks, plots, tales etc.. in the R markdown file.
+ We can insert R code chunks, plots, tables etc.. in the R markdown file.

  Insert R codechunks in the R markdown file by using the code below.
            ```{r cars}